lammps/lammps/doc/src/mdi_engine.rst

    * - Command name
      - Action
    * - >NATOMS
-     - Driver sends the number of atoms in the ststem
+     - Driver sends the number of atoms in the system
    * - <NATOMS
      - Driver requests the number of atoms in the system
    * - <COORDS